google/transit/gtfs/spec/en/reference.md

 File: **Optional**

+There are two modelling options for describing fares.
+GTFS-Fares V1 is the legacy option for describing minimal fare information.
+GTFS-Fares V2 is an updated method that allows for a more detailed account of an agency's fare structure.
+Both are allowed to be present in a dataset, but only one method should be used by a data consumer for a given dataset.
+It is recommended that GTFS-Fares V2 takes precedence over GTFS-Fares V1. <br><br>GTFS-Fares V1: <br>-`fare_attributes.txt`<br>-`fare_rules.txt`<br><br>GTFS-Fares V2: <br>-`fare_leg_rules.txt`<br>-`fare_transfer_rules.txt`

 |  Field Name | Type | Presence | Description |
 |  ------ | ------ | ------ | ------ |
 |  `fare_id` | ID | **Required** | Identifies a fare class. |